code-people/code-people.github.io/_posts/2016-08-04-data-modeling-and-jruby.markdown

 University's data architect.
 He'll show off some new data modeling tools his team has successfully been using.

-We also have a special guest this month— Tom Enebo, co-lead of the Jruby project here to talk about JRuby.
+We also have a special guest this month—Tom Enebo, co-lead of the Jruby project here to talk about JRuby.

 We hope to see you there!